Probation Quarterly

 PQ publishes short articles which are of interest to practitioners and researchers in public, private or voluntary sector work with people on probation and victims.

-We’re calling on practitioners, partners, researchers, PQiP students and people with lived experience of probation and the criminal justice system to contribute to the next issue of Probation Quarterly - published by the Probation Institute.
+We’re inviting practitioners, partners, researchers, PQiP students, and people with lived experience of probation or the wider criminal justice system to contribute to the next issue of Probation Quarterly, published by the Probation Institute.

-This is your opportunity to inform, challenge, and inspire others working across probation, rehabilitation, and criminal justice.
-Whether you’re sharing practice insights, reflecting on policy developments, or telling your own story, your perspective matters, and we want to hear it.
+This is your opportunity to inform, challenge, and inspire colleagues working across probation, rehabilitation, and criminal justice.
+Whether you want to share practice insights, reflect on policy developments, or tell your own story, your voice matters — and we want to hear it.

 Activities or updates from the Probation Institute